Starting and Operating A TIC Homeowners Association

 About the Author

 SirkinLaw APC is a pioneer in the area of tenants in common (TIC) arrangements involving occupancy rights assignments, which are often used as a substitute for subdividing a property when true subdivision is impossible or unduly expensive.
 In 1985, Andy Sirkin created the legal and transactional structure which has become the industry standard for this type of TIC.
 Over the succeeding years, Andy’s innovations have included being the first state-approved real estate instructor for occupancy-based TICs, being the first to obtain state approval for a large-building TIC sale, being the first to convince institutional lenders to offer individual TIC financing, and being the first to develop the loan documents and lender underwriting guidelines for fractional TIC financing.
-In recent years, the type of co-ownership arrangement Andy conceived nearly 25 years ago has grown to comprise approximately 1/3 of all attached-home sales in San Francisco.
+In some years, the type of co-ownership arrangement Andy conceived nearly 40 years ago has grown to comprise up to 25% of all attached-home sales in San Francisco.

 Our tenancy in common practice involves general advice and counseling, TIC agreement preparation, loan documents, and ongoing consultation to developers, seller, Realtors and TIC owners, on either a flat fee or hourly basis.
 We have a well-deserved reputation for returning calls promptly and providing fast turnaround times.
 But more important, we are known for finding creative solutions, calming fears, and finding common ground, so that transactions and relationships work.
 Although our role usually begins at the time the tenancy in common is first formed or sold, we are committed to remaining available to solve problems throughout the life of each TIC.
 Contact us via our contact form.